 Average Weather in Wilmington North Carolina, United States

-In Wilmington, the temperature typically varies from 37°F to 89°F over the course of the year, and is rarely below 24°F or above 94°F.
+In Wilmington, the summers are hot and oppressive, the winters are short and cold, and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 37°F to 89°F and is rarely below 24°F or above 94°F.

 The hot season lasts for 3.7 months, from May 27 to September 19, with an average daily high temperature above 82°F. The hottest day of the year is July 19, with an average high of 89°F and low of 74°F.

 The cool season lasts for 3.0 months, from December 4 to March 3, with an average daily high temperature below 63°F. The coldest day of the year is January 29, with an average low of 37°F and high of 56°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.